n8-uw/data-512-homework_2/README.md

 # Homework2

+## Required Libraries

+In order to run this notebook you will need pandas which is not included in the standard python library

+This can be installed by using
+`pip install pandas`

+## Data Descriptions
+There are two CSV files located in the data folder of this repository.
+Inside is politicians_by_country_SEPT2022.csv which is atable containing politicians names, their associated Wikipedia URL and their respective country.
+The second table is population_by_country_2022.csv which is a table of country names and thair population in millions.
+Along with just countries there are also countries associated regions assorted heirchicaly by indication through being capitialized.
+In the first rows you will notice WORLD, followed by AFRICA followed by NORTHERN AFRICA.
+This represents how Northern Africa is in Africa and Africa in the world.

+The outputs of this script will be two files by the name of wp_politicians_by_country.csv which will contain information about politicians, the revision id of their article, thearticle quality, the country they are in, its region, and its population as well.
+The other file named wp_countries-no_match.txt is a list of all of the countries that arent included in this analysis because data couldnt be found for them.

+## Resources
+- [WP10 resource](https://meta.wikimedia.org/wiki/Objective_Revision_Evaluation_Service/wp10): information about the model used in this analysis

 ## Research Implications

 During this project I had learned of some different pandas functions that made cleaning up the data a bit easier.
 I had also learned more about the process of Wikipedia article rating.
 It makes sense that the natural next step of a platform the size of Wikipedia would be to use some sort of model to perform content moderation of some capacity, but I was unaware of the amount of research that actually goes into this field.
 I had looked into each of the models before running the scraping query and I landed on wp10 because the page had featured metrics on the models performance.
 I thought this would be a good model to chose because whatever results I got from the analysis, I figured some baseline results would help to ease any of the suprises in the results.
 Apparently the model under the hood is just a random forest so nothing crazy under the hood.
 I had noticed another model which used a gradient boosting tree, however I valued the documentation of the wp10 model over the potential gains that might or might not be realized from another model.